CSCfi/fairdata-metax-v3/docs/user-guide/datasets-api.md

 Actor, person and organization objects are not shared across datasets (except for reference data) and will have different `id` values in different datasets even.

+An organization may have a parent organization specified in the `parent` field.
+Up to three organization levels are supported, so the parent may also have a parent.

 Reference data organizations are listed in `/v3/organizations`.
 When updating a dataset, reference data organizations are identified by `url` or `id`.
 Using `url` is preferred as it will be the same across different Metax instances.